Where Transformations Are Won or Lost

 partners begin shaping the process before Sponsors establish the criteria

-It looks efficient — but it reverses control.
+It feels efficient, but it reverses ownership.

 2. “Our strategy is to choose the best technology.”